 Cookies and pastries are sold in a pasticceria, many of which also serve coffee and other beverages. (beess KOTE toh, NOT bisscoddi) is the generic word for cookie.
 (The word biscotti, like panini, is plural).
 The crunchy, oblong treats that Americans call biscotti are known as cantucci/cantuccini.
 Pastries are pasticcini or dolci.

 Ignore the self-styled sophisticates and smug know-it-alls who tell you that Italians never, ever, drink a cappuccino after noon time, and that doing so labels you a clueless tourist.
 While that may be true among certain types of people or in certain parts of the country, I've seen my native-born Veneto friends order cappuccini in the afternoon, evening, and even very late at night.
 Drinking a cappuccino in non-breakfast hours may not be customary, but it's not an embarassing faux pas and the barista and other patrons will not laugh at you.
 They couldn't care less.
 Not drinking a cappuccino in the afternoon or evening will hardly fool anyone into believing you're a local anyway.
-And for that matter, what's the matter with being a tourist (or better, a visitor)?
+(And for that matter, what's the matter with being a tourist (or better, a visitor)?
 It's not something to be ashamed of--on the contrary, people will be curious and want to know who you are and where you come from, and will be pleased that you are visiting their area, which will lead to pleasant, memorable cultural exchanges.
-That said, drinking coffee of any kind along with lunch or dinner (an American practice?) is something that you really should not do.
-It's not a matter of custom or protocal; it simply indicates of a lack of understanding and appreciation of food.
+That said, drinking coffee of any kind along with lunch or dinner (an American practice) is something that you really should not do!
+It's not a matter of custom or protocal; it simply indicates of a total lack of understanding and appreciation of food.
 Choose mineral water, wine, or beer instead

 The usual procedure is to check out the offerings, choose what you want, then make yourself comfortable and wait to be served.
 Generally, you pay when you have finished.